eclipse-color-theme/eclipse-color-theme/ESOF-docs/report2.md

 ##Requirements

+###Functional level requirements

+Funtional level requirements specifie the things the programm should do or accomplish, that is, they should represent a funtion  or a particular result of the system.
 Some project requirements at the funtional level are:

 1. Change the color of the menus;
 2. Change the size of the font;
 3. Change the color of the font;
 4. Change the syntax coloring in great detail;

+###Non-functional level requirements

+Non-functional level requirements contrasts with the funtional level ones because they must specifie overall property of the system as a whole or of a particular aspect, they can even show some criteria that can help judge that same system in the operation level rather than in a specific behavior one.
+Some project requirements at the non-functional level are:

+1. Open Source Project
+2. Free software and support
+3. Continuous extensibility
+4. A high compatibility with the editors
+5. Really user friendly
+6. Reusable

 ##Use Cases